notaryproject/notary/README.md

-[getting started docs](docs/getting_started.md) and [advanced usage docs](docs/advanced_usage.md), but without the `-s` (server URL) argument to the `notary` command since the server URL is specified already in the configuration, file you copied.
+[getting started docs](docs/getting_started.md) and [advanced usage docs](docs/advanced_usage.md), but without the `-s` (server URL) argument to the `notary` command since the server URL is specified already in the configuration, the file you copied.

 You can also leave off the `-d ~/.docker/trust` argument if you do not care to use `notary` with Docker images.